LionelBergen/AWS-CloudGuru-study-notes/Solutions-Architect-Associate/SolutionsAchitectExamNotes.md

 Lifecycle automates moving objects between different storage tiers
 Can be used in conjunction with versioning

+Always enable multi-factor authentication on root account
+Paying account should be used for billing purposes only.
+Don't deploy resources into the paying account
+Enable/disable AWS services using SCP (Service Control Policies)

+(Know the 3 different ways to share S3 buckts accross accounts)[#S3-Cross-Account-Access-3-ways]

 Key terms
 ---------

 ### SNS Topic
 SNS Topic - A way of emailing you when your bill goes over a certain amount.
 Inside CloudWatch

+(SCP Service Control Policies)[#Service Control Policies]

 S3